-These authentic Renaissance cake recipes are surprisingly easy to make.
+Renaissance cake recipes are surprisingly easy to make.
 They have their roots among the Medieval and Elizabethan cooking recipes that had been popular for generations.
-But, cakes in the Renaissance Era were unlike our modern-day cakes; they were similar to what are now called fruit breads.

-Why not try a Renaissance dessert cake for your next party?
-Just imagine how a cake from the days of King Charles I and the Lord Cromwell will delight your guests, and it will be a great conversation piece too.
+Why not serve a Renaissance dessert cake for your next gathering?
+Just imagine how cakes from the days of King Charles I and the Lord Cromwell will delight your guests, and it would be a great conversation piece too.

 The Queens Closet Opened (1658)